|

 decimals for a millennium

-but we have not yet learned how to use
+yet we have not yet learned how to use

 them properly in Time and Space.